 Massage scar tissue

-Massaging scar tissue around the breasts is an effective way to make sure the skin settles evenly.
-Post-op massages should only be done after 4 weeks, or when the scars have healed a lot.
-It is best to do when the tissue is still soft, doing so carefully with your hands and with a roller device.
+Massaging scar tissue around the breasts is an effective way to ensure the skin settles evenly.
+Post-operative massages should only be performed after four weeks or when the scars have significantly healed.
+It is best to do so when the tissue is still soft, using your hands and a roller device with care.

-Also, you can book in for a lymphatic drainage massage which helps the drainage of built-up fluid in the body.
-This is important after surgery because swelling on the body may be made worse by buildup in the lymphatic system.
+You can also book a lymphatic drainage massage, which helps drain built-up fluid from the body.
+This is particularly important after surgery, as swelling on the body may be exacerbated by a buildup in the lymphatic system.

 Keep good posture

-Make sure you maintain a good posture after your surgery.
-Sitting up straight keeps the skin on your chest tight.
-This will decrease the appearance of loose skin on your newly formed chest and reduce the appearance of scars.
+Make sure you maintain good posture after your surgery.
+Sitting up straight keeps the skin on your chest tight, decreasing the appearance of loose skin on your newly formed chest and reducing the appearance of scars.

 Wear the prescribed compression vest